-- b) a school for the mentally retarded operated by the OMRDD who are placed in a public school or BOCES program; or - c) an intermediate care facility or an individualized residential alternative.
+- a) a group or family care home operated by the Office of Mental Health and People with Developmental Disabilities (OMHPWDD), but who previously resided within a school for the mentally retarded operated by the OMHPWDD; - b) a school for the mentally retarded operated by the OMHPWDD who are placed in a public school or BOCES program; or - c) an intermediate care facility or an individualized residential alternative.

 The district in which the institution is located is responsible for placing such children and submitting claims for full tuition to the Education Department.
 Each child for whom full tuition aid is paid must be approved and verified by the school district via the STAC/AVL process.
 Tuition aid is paid to each district during the current year of education of such pupils.
 The original school district of residence of children covered by these provisions must reimburse the State a defined amount of basic contribution in the following year.
 This basic contribution is collected as described in Section E of this summary.
-(Note: Effective July 1, 2006 the Office of Mental Retardation and Developmental Disabilities (OMRDD) no longer pays Intermediate Care Facilities (ICF) or Children's Residential Project (CRP-ICF) facilities for the education of resident children.
+(Note: Effective July 1, 2006 the Office of Mental Health and People with Developmental Disabilities (OMHPWDD) no longer pays Intermediate Care Facilities (ICF) or Children's Residential Project (CRP-ICF) facilities for the education of resident children.
 Instead, the school districts responsible for educating such students are required to contract with and pay the ICF/DD or CRP/ICF.
 SED subsequently reimburses districts for these costs).

-X. INCARCERATED YOUTH AID

-[Section 3202(7) and Section 3602(13) of the Education Law] (2009-10 Estimated Aid = \$17.5 Million)
+X. INCARCERATED YOUTH AID [Section 3202(7) and Section 3602(13) of the Education Law] (2010-11 Estimated Aid = \$17.5 Million)